Hoodoo Mountain: Background

-Hoodoo Mountain is part of the Northern Cordilleran Volcanic Province (NCVP), a broad area of volcanoes extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-Volcanism in this geologic province can be traced as far back as 20 million years ago with the emplacement of alkali basalt in western Yukon.
-Several types of volcanic eruptions have since created different landforms across the NCVP, including shield volcanoes, lava domes, stratovolcanoes and cinder cones.
-Other volcanic landforms, notably subglacial volcanoes, take their shape from the environment they formed in regardless of the type of magma they produced.
-The NCVP contains more than 100 volcanoes and is the most volcanically active area in Canada, eruptions are expected to occur there roughly every 100 years.
+Hoodoo Mountain is part of the Northern Cordilleran Volcanic Province (NCVP), a broad area of shield volcanoes, lava domes, cinder cones and stratovolcanoes extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
+The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline phonolite, trachyte and comendite are locally abundant.
+These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
+The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.

-Hoodoo Mountain is part of the Stikine Subprovince of the NCVP.
+Hoodoo Mountain is part of a subdivision of the NCVP called the Stikine Subprovince.
 This subprovince, confined to the Stikine region of northwestern British Columbia, includes three other volcanic centres: Heart Peaks, Level Mountain and Mount Edziza.
-All four volcanic centres differ petrologically and/or volumetrically from the rest of the NCVP.
+The four volcanic centres differ petrologically and/or volumetrically from the rest of the NCVP.
 Heart Peaks, Level Mountain and Mount Edziza are the largest NCVP centres by volume, the latter two of which have experienced volcanism for a much longer timespan than any other NCVP centre.
 Hoodoo Mountain, Level Mountain and Mount Edziza are the only NCVP centres that contain volcanic rocks of both mafic and intermediate to felsic composition.
 The highest of the four complexes is Mount Edziza at 2786 m, followed by Level Mountain at 2164 m, Heart Peaks at 2012 m and Hoodoo Mountain at 1850 m.

 Hoodoo Mountain is one of ten volcanoes composing the Iskut volcanic field.
 This is a group of NCVP volcanoes scattered along the Iskut River and its main tributaries.
 They consist of both subaerial and glaciovolcanic deposits, the latter of which are in the form of pillow lavas, tuff breccias and hyaloclastite.
 All of these volcanoes were active in the last 150,000 years; the latest eruption occurred from The Volcano about 150 years ago.
 The remaining Iskut volcanoes are Cinder Mountain, Little Bear Mountain and the Cone Glacier, Iskut Canyon, Second Canyon, Snippaker Creek, King Creek and Tom MacKay Creek cones.

-Like other volcanoes in the NCVP, Hoodoo Mountain has its origins in rifting of the North American Plate caused by crustal extension.
-This has resulted from the Pacific Plate sliding northward along the Queen Charlotte Fault, on its way to the Aleutian subduction zone in Alaska.
-As the continental crust stretches, the near surface rocks fracture along steeply dipping faults parallel to the rift.
-Several dormant volcanoes in the NCVP are potentially active, Hoodoo Mountain being one of many having erupted in the last 10,000 years.
-Tseax Cone, which last erupted about 240 years ago, is the southernmost NCVP volcano while Prindle Volcano in easternmost-central Alaska, which last erupted in the Pleistocene, is generally considered the northernmost.